deadtrickster/prometheus.erl/docs/prometheus_vm_statistics_collector.md

 ### <a name="Configuration">Configuration</a> ###

-Metrics exported my this collector can be configured via `vm_statistics_collector_metrics` of `prometheus` app environment key.
+Metrics exported by this collector can be configured via `vm_statistics_collector_metrics` of `prometheus` app environment key.

 Options are the same as Item parameter values for